ninjamike1211/PaddlePals/database/rest_api.md

 - `pickle/user/auth`
     ---
-    Authenticates using a username and password, returns an API token for accessing user account data.
+    Authenticates using a username and password, returns an API token for accessing user account data and a renewal key for generating a new API token.

     **params**:
     - `username`: account username